Preparing for Surgery: What You Need to Know

 Before Surgery You Should:

-- Take medications as instructed by your surgeon, anesthesiologist or primary care doctor before 5am the morning of surgery with a glass of water.
+• Take medications as instructed by your surgeon, anesthesiologist or primary care doctor the morning of surgery with a glass of water.
+You can drink water up until two hours prior to your surgery.
+Bring a list of all your medications to the hospital.

-- Complete all tasks that were asked of you (for example, enema or bowel preparation)
+• Complete all tasks that were asked of you (for example, enema or bowel preparation, carbohydrate drink) if instructed by your surgeon.

-- Focus on the small things that matter, by taking care to: Brush your teeth before surgery without swallowing; wear clean, comfortable, loose-fitting clothing; bring prosthetic, orthopedic devices or other medical equipment if your doctor prescribed them—including glasses, hearing aids, and dentures and a case for safe storage during your procedure.
+• Focus on the small things that matter, by taking care to: Brush your teeth before surgery, wear clean, comfortable, loose-fitting clothing; bring prosthetic, orthopedic devices or other medical equipment if your doctor prescribed them—including glasses, hearing aids, and dentures and a case for safe storage during your procedure.

 Before Surgery You Should NOT:

-- Drink anything other than water after midnight before surgery.
-You may have plain water up until 5am before surgery.
+• Drink anything other than clear liquids after midnight before surgery.
+You may have clear liquids (water, black coffee or tea with no milk, Gatorade) up until 2 hours prior to surgery.